 Finding Balance for Panic Disorder

-Panic attacks have frightening but not life-threatening symptoms that often include the following symptoms:
+Panic attacks have frightening but not life-threatening symptoms, including the following:

 • Pounding heart